 Both federal and state checks will be performed.
 If fingerprints are not adequate for identification purposes for BCI, new cards will be required for a second set of prints.
 If the second set of prints are not adequate for identification purposes, a name search will be requested.
 Processing time averages ten to 14 business days from the time your completed fingerprint card and fees are received in the Board office if first set of fingerprints are adequate.

 Obtaining Results and Licensure

 Your unofficial examination results are available through NCLEX Quick Results Service offered by the test service.
 You can access your unofficial results via the internet at www.pearsonvue.com/nclex and sign in with a user name and password.
 Choose “Current Activity”, then “Recent Appointments”, and then “Status”.
 After entering a credit card number the unofficial results will be displayed.
 The fee for this service will be listed on the website.
 Your credit card will only be charged if your results are available.

-The examination results are mailed to you from the board office within 7 days of your testing.
-The board office makes every effort to mail the results within 48 hours of your testing.
-DO NOT CALL the board office for your test results, as we are unable to release them over the phone or to your employer.
+The Board office makes every effort to notify you of your results via email within 48 hours of your testing.
+DO NOT CALL the Board office for your test results; Board staff is unable to release them over the phone or to your employer.
 If you pass, you will receive a license to practice as a nurse.

 Can I start practicing as a nurse once I received my unofficial results that I passed?

 No. You cannot start practicing as a nurse until you have been issued a license by the Board of Nursing.
 Licenses can be viewed in the "Verify” section.

 When will my license expire?